DoubleTimeOnly/Stepmania-Bot/README.md

 Plays Stepmania 5 songs

-Works with:
+## Works with:
-  -Included easyBotV2 skin
+  - Included easyBotV2 skin
-  -easyV2 skin native to Stepmania 5
+  - easyV2 skin native to Stepmania 5

-In game settings:
+## In game settings:
+  - c500
+  - No holds
+  - No attacks,mines,etc